edlenox-q/zap-core-help-wiki/HelpStartConceptsAuthentication.md

 ### Manual Authentication ###

-This method allows users to perform the authentication manually (e.g. authenticate in the browser while proxy-ing through ZAP) and then select the corresponding HttpSession.
+This method allows users to perform the authentication manually (e.g. authenticate in the browser while proxy-ing through ZAP) and then select the corresponding HTTP session.
 As the actual authentication is being performed by you, this method does not support re-authentication in case the webapp logs a user out.

 When using this authentication method, configuring a User for the context require choosing an authenticated HTTP session.